Azusa, California: History

-The place name Azusa dates to the Mexican Alta California era in the 19th century when Azusa was used to refer to the San Gabriel Valley and the San Gabriel River.
-It appears to have been derived from the Tongva place name Asuksa-nga.
+The name "Azusa" appears to have been derived from the Tongva place name Asuksa-nga, meaning "skunk place," with asuksa meaning skunk and -nga denoting place.

-The area was part of the homeland of the indigenous Tongva people (Gabrieleño Indians) since at least 55 BC.
-A backronym, "Azusa stands for everything from A to Z in the U.S.A.", has been a phrase used to promote the city by organisations such as the Chamber of Commerce for many years.
+The first human settlements in the area date back to approximately 6000 BC.
+The Takic people moved into the area c.
+3500 BC and the Tongva people (Gabrieleño Indians), now commonly regarded as the indigenous people of the region, arrived by at least 55 BC.
+A backronym, "Azusa stands for everything from A to Z in the U.S.A.", has been a phrase used for many years by organizations such as the Chamber of Commerce to promote the city.

 The first Mexican settlement in Azusa was at the Rancho el Susa in 1841, a Mexican land grant from the Alta California Governor Juan Bautista Alvarado to Luis Arenas.
 In 1844, Arenas sold the rancho's land to Henry Dalton, an English immigrant and wealthy merchant from the Pueblo of Los Angeles, for $7,000.
 He renamed it Rancho Azusa de Dalton, and had built a winery, distillery, vinegar house, meat smokehouse, and flour mill.
 Also, a vineyard was planted.
 Dalton built a house here on a place known as Dalton Hill, near 6th Street and Cerritos Avenue in Azusa.

 Dalton was also the owner of the large, adjacent Rancho San Francisquito and Rancho Santa Anita properties.
 In the end, Dalton owned an unbroken expanse of land from present-day San Dimas to the eastern edge of Pasadena.
 A portion of Azusa west of the San Gabriel River was within adjacent Rancho Azusa de Duarte.